 (1 × 24) + (0 × 23) + (1 × 22) + (1 × 21) + (0 × 20) = 16 + 0 + 4 + 2 + 0 = 22

-And that's it!
+And that’s it!
 The binary number 10110 is the same as the decimal number 22.
 Sometimes, you might see binary number start with one or more zeroes.
-You can actually add as many zeroes as you want to the beginning of a binary number without changing it's value, since that's the equivalent of adding zero to the number, which won't change much.
-Instead, this is sometimes done to indicate that the number is indeed a binary number.
-A convention like 0b101 makes it more clear that we're referring to the binary number 5, not the decimal number 101.
+You can actually add as many zeroes as you want to the beginning of a binary number without changing its value, since that’s the equivalent of adding zero to the number, which won’t change much.
+Instead, this is sometimes done to indicate that a number is indeed expressed using binary and not some other system.
+A convention like 0b101 (“b” for binary here) also makes it more clear that we’re referring to the binary number 5, not the decimal number 101.

 For reference, here’s a handy dandy chart listing the first few powers of 2, which will be helpful when working with binary numbers.